 What causes the car to not start when the SMG pump fails?

-When the pump fails and the aforementioned fuse blows, the on-board computers that monitor and regulate the pump lose contact with it and have no means of knowing what gear the car is in.
+When the pump fails and the aforementioned fuse blows, the on-board computers that monitor and regulate the pump lose control with it and cannot control gear shifts.
 The clutch is engaged and unusable by the automobile's computers even if the car is in neutral.
 It's the same reason why you can't start a modern manual gearbox automobile unless the on-board computer receives a signal from the clutch switch indicating that the pedal has been pressed all the way in, disengaging the clutch before turning the engine over.
 Similarly, you can't start because of the same principle.

 BMW SMG Pump Assembly Replacement

-We replaced the SMG pump with a brand new OEM unit after determining that it was bad, cleared the codes from the on-board computer, and performed some QA/QC with a test drive to ensure that the problem was fixed and the vehicle was operating properly.
+We replaced the SMG pump with our unit after determining that it was bad, cleared the codes from the on-board computer, and performed some QA/QC with a test drive to ensure that the problem was fixed and the vehicle was operating properly.